tarwn/lessthandot-hugo/blogs/content/posts/2009-07-06-how-to-copy-data-append-data-into-files.md

 _Server: Msg 7357, Level 16, State 2, Line 1

-Could not process object &#8216;SELECT * FROM TestData2.txt&#8217;.
+Could not process object &#8216;SELECT * FROM TestData2.txt'.
 The OLE DB provider &#8216;Microsoft.Jet.OLEDB.4.0&#8242; indicates that the object has no columns.

-OLE DB error trace [Non-interface error: OLE DB provider unable to process object, since the object has no columnsProviderName=&#8217;Microsoft.Jet.OLEDB.4.0&#8242;, Query=SELECT * FROM TestData2.txt&#8217;]._
+OLE DB error trace [Non-interface error: OLE DB provider unable to process object, since the object has no columnsProviderName='Microsoft.Jet.OLEDB.4.0&#8242;, Query=SELECT * FROM TestData2.txt']._

-As you can see since the file is an empty file JET doesn&#8217;t know how to insert the data
+As you can see since the file is an empty file JET doesn't know how to insert the data

 It might be entirely possible to use OPENROWSET to insert into a blank file and if you know how then feel free to leave a comment.
 But in general to copy data into a file that does not extist yet use bcp and openrowset to append to a file.